-Effective January 1, 1984, Avista Corporation (Corporation, Company or Avista) established an Employee Investment Plan under Section 401(k) of the Internal Revenue Code.
-The Plan, which was restated effective January 1, 2016, and most recently amended effective January 1, 2019, is a defined contribution plan which is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA) and all statutory revisions thereto.
-The Plan has implemented certain requirements by the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act) and the Setting Every Community Up for Retirement Enhancement Act of 2019 (the SECURE Act).
+Effective January 1, 1984, Avista Corporation (Corporation, Company or Avista) established an Employee Investment Plan under Section 401(k) of the Internal Revenue Code (IRC).
+The Plan, which was restated effective January 1, 2016, and most recently amended effective November 11, 2022, is a defined contribution plan which is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA) and all statutory revisions thereto.
+The Plan implemented certain requirements by the Coronavirus Aid, Relief, and Economic Security Act and the Setting Every Community Up for Retirement Enhancement Act of 2019.
 These laws require the Plan to allow certain eligible individuals to receive coronavirus-related relief for loan repayment, suspend required minimum distributions, and delay the commencement date for required minimum distributions, among other changes.
-The optional features within these acts are currently being assessed but have not been implemented to date.
-Written amendments to the Plan to reflect these operational changes will be adopted at a later date in accordance with applicable law and IRS guidance.
-The purpose of this Plan, in which participation is voluntary, is to encourage employees to systematically save a portion of their current compensation and to supplement their savings with contributions from the Corporation.
+The optional features within these acts were not implemented.
+Written amendments to the Plan to reflect these operational changes will be adopted at a later date in accordance with applicable law and Internal Revenue Service (IRS) guidance.
+The purpose of this Plan, in which participation is voluntary, is to encourage employees to systematically save a portion of their compensation and to supplement their savings with contributions from the Corporation.
 All employees of Avista Corporation are eligible to participate in the Plan after their first pay period following employment.
 Students, leased employees, and collectively bargained employees (other than collectively bargained employees whose employment is subject to the terms of a collective bargaining agreement which provides for participation in the Plan) are ineligible to participate in the Plan.